 Our Imaging Department is a full-service imaging center.
 With our equipment and trained staff, we are capable of doing almost all imaging needs.
-We offer General Radiology, Computed Tomography (CT), Mammography, Bone Densitometry (DEXA), Nuclear Medicine, Ultrasounds, Magnetic Resonance Imaging (MRI), and PET CT.
+We offer General Radiology, Computed Tomography (CT), Mammography, Bone Densitometry (DEXA), Nuclear Medicine, Ultrasounds and Magnetic Resonance Imaging (MRI).

 We're here for emergencies 24 hours a day, 7 days a week.
 Scheduled exams are available Monday-Friday, 6:00 a.m.-7:00 p.m